ml4sts/ml4sts.github.io/_sources/join.md.txt

 ## Current URI Undergraduates

-Dr. Brown can supervise research for you to get experience to decide if you want to go to graduate school, for project credit (CSC499,491), and occaionally with funding.
+I can supervise research for you to get experience to decide if you want to go to graduate school, for project credit (CSC499,491), and occaionally with funding.

 If you are interested, please read the website to learn about the work and  [submit this form just for current URI students](https://forms.gle/u8JCvdRJaYLbc4To7).
-The form notifies Dr. Brown by e-mail and allows you to book a meeting as an interview.
+The form notifies me by e-mail and allows you to book a meeting as an interview.

 Typically, I prefer to work with students who have taken CSC310  (with any professor) or CSC392/CSC311 (with me).